Solar Savings in Tucson, Arizona

 $152/mo

 Based on a 7kW system at $3/watt.
 Actual savings depend on your roof, usage pattern, and Tucson Electric Power rate plan.
-NEM 3.0 export credits (~$0.07/kWh) apply to power sent to the grid.
+Export credits (~$0.07/kWh) apply to power sent to the grid.

 System Cost and Payback in Tucson